 Looking back on these four boys who have left a lasting mark on the history of Lascaux…

-8 September 1940: several hundred metres from Montignac, in a clearing on the Lascaux hill, 18-year old Marcel Ravidat was walking with his dog Robot.
+On the 8th of September 1940: several hundred metres from Montignac, in a clearing on the Lascaux hill, 18-year old Marcel Ravidat was walking with his dog Robot.
 When the dog disappeared down a hole in the ground, left by an uprooted tree some years earlier, the young mechanic’s apprentice began throwing stones into it.
 They rolled and rolled deep down into the earth.
 Marcel could feel it: he had just found something extraordinary.
 Could it be the local legend, an underground passage leading to Lascaux Manor?
-He returned only four days later with a few friends to discover one of the greatest archaeological works of art of the 20th century.
+He returned four days later with a few friends to discover one of the greatest archaeological works of art of the 20th century.

 Georges Agniel was born in 1924.
 His parents had moved to Paris to find work.
 Georges was spending the holidays with his maternal grandmother when he participated in the fabulous discovery of 12 September 1940.
 However he quickly had to leave his friends to return to school in Paris and is only present on very few photos taken that autumn of 1940.
 A technician at Citroën motor works and later at the Thomson-Houston company, he returned to Montignac on 11 November 1986 to join his three companions Marcel, Jacques and Simon.
-He later participated in the ceremonies marking the 50th anniversary of the discovery in the presence of the French president François Mitterand and was decorated with the French Ordre national du Mérite (National Order of Merit) in 1991.
+He later took part in the ceremonies marking the 50th anniversary of the discovery in the presence of the French president François Mitterand and was decorated with the French Ordre national du Mérite (National Order of Merit) in 1991.